stefanpejcic/dev.openpanel.com/docs/customize.md

 ![screenshot](/prefill_plan_form.png)

-To pref-fill data into the new plan form, simply create a new file:
+To pre-fill data into the new plan form, simply create a new file:

 ```
 /usr/local/admin/conf/new_plan_template